ugnelis/ugnelis.github.io/content/blog/music-and-work/index.md

   "level_ultimate_hill_grass.jpg" "Grass hills, gm_ultimate_hill_grass map"
 >}}

 At that time the only band I was familiar with was Digitalism.
 The first song of that caught my ear was Pogo.
 Afterwards I got addicted to another one of their tracks named Echoes.
-When working on some of the levels, I had to play the corresponding track from this band, its as if what I was working on and the music belonged together.
+When working on some levels, I had to play the corresponding track from this band, its as if what I was working on and the music belonged together.

 {{<
   gallery